tokio-rs/website/content/blog/2018-10-doc-blitz.md

 happen! 👏

 But don't worry, this isn't an aimless request to contribute documentation.
-It does, however, require you to participate.
+It does, however, require participation.
 There are ways to get involved at any level of prior Tokio experience.

 ## The Tokio documentation blitz